 Ninder is Chair of the Black Country LEP Broadband Group, Chair of Charity Steps to Work, Vice Chair of Sandwell College, Governor of Wolverhampton University, Trustee of Victoria Park Academy, Trustee of the Albion Foundation, a Board member of the West Midlands Growth Company and Director of the Black Country Consortium.
 He also holds Board positions on the Black Country LEP and the West Midlands Combined Authority and is a patron of the charity Access to Business.

-Mushtaq Khan, Board Member & Chair of Communities Committee
+Mushtaq Khan, Board Member & Chair of Homes & Communities Committee

 Mushtaq is a distinguished solicitor, former President of Birmingham Law Society and an experienced Board Director.